shop image of banstola brothers

 Beyond Chhurpi for human consumption, we also carry two products that have become some of Nepal's most talked-about exports.

-Chhurpi Dog Chew is exactly what it sounds like — and it's become a genuine global phenomenon.
+Dog Chew is exactly what it sounds like — and it's become a genuine global phenomenon.
 Hard Chhurpi pressed into chew sticks for dogs is now one of Nepal's top exports, beloved by dog owners in the US, Europe, and beyond for being 100% natural, long-lasting, and free from the artificial ingredients that fill most commercial pet chews.
-Our dog chew is sourced directly from Kathmandu — produced to consistent quality standards and available right here in Pokhara.
+Our dog chew is sourced directly from Ilam — produced to consistent quality standards and available right here in Pokhara.

 If you have a dog and you haven't tried Chhurpi dog chew yet, it will likely become a household staple.